hanyoseob/matlab-CG/README.md

 ## Example
 ### Problem definition
 In X-ray computed tomography (CT) system, radiation exposure is critical limitation.
 To reduce the radiation exposure, X-ray CT system uses a low-dose X-ray source.
-The low-dose X-ray source generate severe poisson noise when X-ray photon are measured at X-ray detector, then a reconstruction image using low-dose measurement is too noisy to diagnosis diseases by doctor.
+The low-dose X-ray source generate severe poison noise when X-ray photon are measured at X-ray detector, then a reconstruction image using low-dose measurement is too noisy to diagnosis diseases by doctor.
 Below image shows (a) full-dose image and (b) low-dose image, respectively.

 ![alt text](./img/low_dose_image.png "low dose image")